em1e/ft_irc/tests2.md

 - nick:
   - for some reason if you join multiple channels at once, it doesn't sent the admin stuff or nickname changes into the later channels
-  - need to announce that nickname has been changed in all priv and chan.

-- privmsg:
-  - if you open a chat with another client, change one of their nicknames then the msg then the open chat doesn't work anymore

 - join:
   - ~~you can join channels using: #channel, channel, 4channel, _channel and .~~